 In Germany, mulled wine is known as Gluhwein or “glow wine” and is made with a shot of rum or amaretto.
 In Prague, the beautiful city where I had my first mulled wine experience, it is called svařák and while everyone in Prague has their own unique twist on this festive drink, it is most commonly served without the addition of additional liquor.
 Head over to Sweden and you’ll get Gløgg- a wine made with blanched almonds, raisins, cardamom, and typically more sugar.

-While the foundation for mulled wine is the same no matter where you go, regional difference gives each their own unique taste and flavor.
+While the foundation for mulled wine is the same no matter where you go, the regional differences give each their own unique taste and flavor.

 Ingredients in Mulled Wine

 - Liquor (optional).
-Similar to sangria who loves a little brandy, so does this mulled wine.
-Pick your favorite liquor- rum, vodka, brandy- or leave out altogether.
+Similar to sangria, mulled wine really loves a little brandy.
+However, feel free to pick your favorite liquor- rum, vodka, brandy- or leave it out altogether.

 - Oranges.
-Oranges are the classic addition to mulled wine, but feel free to include clementines or lemons.
+Oranges are the classic addition to mulled wine, but feel free to include clementines or lemons (or both!).

 - Fruit.
 I went a little rogue with this recipe and added fresh cranberries and blackberries.
-The blackberries, in particular, added really nice notes of berries.
+The blackberries, in particular, added really nice sweet berry notes.

-- Spices.
+- Whole spices.
 Although it differs from region to region, there are three must-have spices in any warm and toasty wine (according to me)- whole cloves, star anise, and whole cinnamon sticks.
 Add whatever you have on hand, but take care to remove all spices (especially those little cloves) before serving.

 - Sweetener.
 I used maple syrup, but brown sugar, granulated sugar, or honey would also work.
 Of course, feel free to skip the added sugar.